hongxinli/Dijit-Tree-CheckBox/Store-API.md

 >		handler( response )

 > The response argument is a JavaScript key:value pairs object with a
-> "text" or "data" property.
+> "text" and/or "data" property.

 > **_DEFAULT_**: null